South America Cruises

 Brush up on your camera skills as the scenery is breathtaking!

 Take along a good pair of binoculars to see some of the planets most unusual species up close.

 - Galapagos Islands, Ecuador - Galapagos Islands, Ecuador

 - South America,Pacific,South Pacific

-Ushuaia, the capital of the province of Tierra del Fuego is Argentina's southernmost city and is often referred to as the 'End of the World'.
+Ushuaia, the capital of the province of Tierra del Fuego and is Argentina's southernmost city, often referred to as the 'End of the World'.
 The city has become increasingly popular with tourists in recent times.
 The Tierra del Fuego National Park offers spectacular scenery as well as the popular End of the World Train ride throughout the park.
-Wonder at the beautiful sight of the city and the nature from atop the Martial Glacier.
+Wonder at the beautiful sight of the city and the natural surroundings from the Martial Glacier.
 The Maritime Museum, a former prison is now a museum showcasing the impressive history of Ushuaia and Tierra del FuegoHighlights of Ushuaia

 - Explore the beautiful National Park of Tierra del Fuego

 - Learn about the history of the region at the Maritime Museum

 The word diversity sums up South America perfectly in terms of culture, geography and wildlife.